mozilla/mozjpeg/README.md

   (and slightly faster) floating point IDCT algorithm introduced in libjpeg v8a as opposed to the algorithm used in libjpeg v6b.
-It should be noted, however, that this algorithm basically brings the accuracy of the floating point IDCT in line with the accuracy of the slow integer IDCT.
-The floating point DCT/IDCT algorithms are mainly a legacy feature, and they do not produce significantly more accuracy than the slow integer algorithms (to put numbers on this, the typical difference in PNSR between the two algorithms is less than 0.10 dB, whereas changing the quality level by 1 in the upper range of the quality scale is typically more like a 1.0 dB difference.)
+It should be noted, however, that this algorithm basically brings the accuracy of the floating point IDCT in line with the accuracy of the accurate integer IDCT.
+The floating point DCT/IDCT algorithms are mainly a legacy feature, and they do not produce significantly more accuracy than the accurate integer algorithms (to put numbers on this, the typical difference in PNSR between the two algorithms is less than 0.10 dB, whereas changing the quality level by 1 in the upper range of the quality scale is typically more like a 1.0 dB difference.)

 - If the floating point algorithms in libjpeg-turbo are not implemented using SIMD instructions on a particular platform, then the accuracy of the